 Figure 6: Analytics/Reporting Service

 Requests flow through the API Layer, which routes users to the appropriate role-based dashboard.
 The Stakeholder Dashboards present customised views: researchers see harmonisation matrices and provenance tracking, local experts see topic or population-level summaries and trends, policymakers see interactive maps and evidence coverage, and administrators view system usage and health metrics.
-These dashboards are powered by the Analytics Engine, which runs aggregations, statistical queries, any relevant analysis.
+These dashboards are powered by the Analytics Engine, which runs aggregations, statistical queries, and any relevant analysis.
 The Data Access Layer connects to PostgreSQL, where harmonised metadata, instruments, study indicators, and usage logs are stored.
-To optimise performance, the service also uses views for precomputed summaries and faster dashboard rendering.
+To optimise performance, the service also uses materialised views for precomputed summaries and faster dashboard rendering.
 Together, this layered design ensures that complex harmonisation data is distilled into clear, actionable insights for all stakeholder groups.

 Conclusion